Will you be requiring applicants to complete the Supplemental ERAS application?

 How has the program done on the recent ACGME Residency Survey?

 Thanks to our excellent educational program, high resident satisfaction, committed faculty, and our superb administrative support we are in the top 5% of programs in the nation in terms of ACGME accreditation.
-We are compliant with the duty hours for our residents, including no overnight call; we provide one day off each week on wards; we adhere to best practices regarding resident wellness, patient safety and QI; have a curriculum in sign-outs/ transitions of care; and have policies for fatigue mitigation.
-Out of 41 survey items on the most recent survey from the ACGME, our residents rated 20 items more than a standard deviation above the national mean and zero below the mean.
+We are compliant with the duty hours for our residents, including no overnight call; we provide one day off each week on wards; we adhere to best practices regarding resident wellness, patient safety, and QI; have a curriculum in sign-outs/ transitions of care, and have policies for fatigue mitigation.

 What electronic services are available?

-You will practice using our fully integrated Epic-based outpatient and inpatient electronic medical record called “Healthconnect” which includes all notes from encounters in the office, hospital, ED, other chronic care facilities, including notes and data from outside hospitals.
+You will practice using our fully integrated Epic-based outpatient and inpatient electronic medical record called “Healthconnect” which includes all notes from encounters in the office, hospital, ED, and other chronic care facilities, including notes and data from outside hospitals.
 Our EMR includes the entire laboratory and radiologic images as well as the pharmacy records.
 Computers are located throughout the floors and in each patient’s room as well as in the resident lounge, and you will be provided a secure smartphone (i-phone) with fingertip access to the Healthconnect EMR including free UptoDate access.
+You will also be provided with a laptop PC to allow you to work from home or remotely.
 With these resources, you can open images of all radiologic studies, ECGs, PFTs, and even digital photos of patients with just a click of the mouse—great for patient care and teaching.
 Your patients can email you through secure messaging, allowing a great way to stay in touch with your clinic patients, and you will practice state-of-the-art office medicine including video visits and telemedicine.
-You will also receive e-MKSAP for R2s and R3s.
+You will also receive free access to the complete collection of MKSAP board review materials.
 All residents benefit from a case-based electronic curriculum in the continuity clinic (Yale Curriculum) and wards (Professor EBM).

 How do I apply to Oakland Kaiser?
 How can I contact the Program Director or Chief Residents?